samelliott25/orderfi-restaurant-platform/replit.md

 ```
 Changelog:
 - January 12, 2025.
+COMPREHENSIVE COLOR PALETTE OVERHAUL COMPLETED: Successfully implemented strict color palette across entire OrderFi application
+  - Applied new color palette: Cloud Grey (#D3D3D3), Bright Orange (#FF5B05), Charcoal Grey (#343637), Aqua Green (#075956), Gradient Cloud (orange to yellow)
+  - Updated all CSS variables in index.css to use only specified colors for primary, secondary, accent, background, and foreground
+  - Updated InteractiveStarryBackground to use Bright Orange (#FF5B05) to Gradient Cloud (#FF8C00) gradient with Cloud Grey (#D3D3D3) stars
+  - Modified button styles: primary buttons use Bright Orange, secondary buttons use Aqua Green, all text colors use new palette
+  - Updated step cards, icon circles, and visual elements to use only the four-color palette plus gradient variations
+  - Applied new color system to both light and dark modes with proper contrast ratios
+  - Established text gradients for brand consistency: primary (orange to yellow), secondary (aqua to green)
+  - Removed all previous color references and replaced with strict palette adherence throughout application
+  - Color palette now enforced at system level ensuring no other colors can be used in the application
+- January 12, 2025.
 INTERACTIVE STARRY BACKGROUND INTEGRATION COMPLETED: Successfully implemented sophisticated interactive starry background system using native Canvas API
   - Created InteractiveStarryBackground component with HTML5 Canvas for high-performance rendering
   - Implemented parallax scrolling effect where stars move opposite to scroll direction for immersive experience